-Different Presocratics proposed the “original stuff” comprising material existence is water1, earth2, air3, or fire4.
-It was Empedocles who suggested these four “roots” coexist in various combinations5, mixed by the motive forces of love and strife6.
-Plato put forth that particles of each “element” manifest in a particular form (the Platonic solids), which in turn influence its physical properties7.
+Different Presocratics proposed the “original stuff” comprising material existence is water,1 earth,2 air,3 or fire.4 It was Empedocles who suggested these four “roots” coexist in various combinations,5 mixed by the motive forces of love and strife.6 Plato put forth that particles of each “element” (Gk. στοιχεῖα) manifest in a particular form (the Platonic solids), which in turn influence its physical properties.7

-Aristotle popularized the notion that the classical elements are matter with certain qualities and may be differentiated by their hot/cold and wet/dry characteristics8.
-The hot quality “associates” similar things, whereas the cold quality brings things together regardless of similarity9.
-Wet elements are adaptable in shape, whereas dry elements are not10.
-The elements may interact with one other, and one element may transform into another if its hot/cold and wet/dry qualities are altered11.
-Aristotle also integrated Plato’s aether12 as the quintessence (fifth element) that gave rise to the four terrestrial elements13.
-Aether transcends hot/cold and wet/dry dualities, and is instead associated with the celestial spheres and heavenly bodies14.
+Aristotle popularized the notion that the classical elements are matter with certain qualities and may be differentiated by their hot/cold and wet/dry characteristics.8 The hot quality brings together similar things, whereas the cold quality brings things together regardless of similarity.
+Wet elements are adaptable in shape, whereas dry elements are not.
+The elements may interact with one other, and one element may transform into another if its hot/cold and wet/dry qualities are altered.9 Aristotle also integrated Plato’s aether10 as the quintessence (fifth element) that gave rise to the four terrestrial elements.
+Aether transcends hot/cold and wet/dry dualities, and is instead associated with the celestial spheres and heavenly bodies.11

-The Aristotelian model inspired the humoral doctrine proposed by Hippocratic authors15 and expanded by Galen16.
-Here, the four humors (body fluids) are the bearers of elemental properties in the human body.
-Their balance is responsible for our health and personality, with imbalance potentially leading to disease and discontent15,16.
-The optimum combination of humors varies among individuals, and further fluctuates according to season, age, and lifestyle15,16.
+The Aristotelian model inspired the humoral doctrine proposed by Hippocratic authors12 and expanded by Galen.13 Here, the four humors (body fluids) are the bearers of elemental properties in the human body.
+Their balance is responsible for our health and personality, with imbalance potentially leading to disease and discontent.12 The optimum combination of humors varies among individuals, and further fluctuates according to season, age, and lifestyle.12

-During the Renaissance Agrippa explored the elemental world, elucidating its esoteric properties through sympathetic correspondence17,18.
-He primarily focuses on the terrestrial elements, as aether (“Spirit of the World”)19 is the medium conferring their esoteric properties.
-Each terrestrial element expresses itself via a particular modality in the celestial, terrestrial, and infernal worlds17.
-Through various ancient and contemporary sources, Agrippa provided a valuable synthesis of Neoplatonism, Hermeticism, Jewish mysticism, and Christianity.
+During the Renaissance Agrippa explored the elemental world, elucidating its esoteric properties through sympathetic correspondence.14,15 He primarily focuses on the terrestrial elements, as aether is the medium conferring their esoteric properties.
+Each terrestrial element expresses itself via a particular modality in the celestial, terrestrial, and infernal worlds.14 Through various ancient and contemporary sources, Agrippa provided a valuable synthesis of Neoplatonism, Hermetics, and Judeo-Christian mysticism.

-In the 1800s Lévi expanded the western repertoire of esoteric elemental knowledge20-22.
-In addition to updating some of the correspondences listed by Agrippa17 he presents new ones20.
-One of his major overall contributions was linking the Tarot to Qabala20,22, which in turn permitted him to correspond each Tarot suit to a classical element20,23.
-The elemental attributions of the court cards were developed by others24.
-Lévi’s synthesis also provides a ritual framework for commanding the elementals20 described by Paracelsus25.
+In the 1800s Lévi expanded the western repertoire of esoteric elemental knowledge.16-18 In addition to updating some of the correspondences listed by Agrippa14 he presents new ones.16 One of his major overall contributions was linking the Tarot to Qabala,16,18 which permitted him to correspond each Tarot suit to a classical element.16,19 The elemental attributions of the court cards were developed by others.20 Lévi’s synthesis also provides a ritual framework for commanding the elementals16 described by Paracelsus.21

-Later, Crowley consolidated26 and updated27 many elemental correspondences of the time, while also presenting new ones26.
-He further linked core concepts of Buddhism and Hinduism to the elements through Qabala26.
-Note that his Qabalistic arrangement differs from Jewish mysticism28, Lévi20-22, and the Golden Dawn29.
-To this day, his magical synthesis remains relevant to magicians from a diverse variety of backgrounds and preparations.
+Later, Crowley consolidated22 and updated22,23 many elemental correspondences of the time, while also presenting new ones.
+He further linked core concepts of Buddhism and Hinduism to the elements through Qabala.
+Note that his arrangement differs from Jewish mysticism,24 Lévi,16-18 and the Golden Dawn.25 To this day, his magical synthesis remains relevant to magicians from a diverse variety of backgrounds and preparations.

 Western correspondences for each classical element are shown below.
 Feel free to modify them to your liking or substitute your own.
 The oldest source, when available, is cited.
-A subset of additional correspondences, including Hermetic30 and Neopagan (witchcraft)31, have also been included.
+A subset of additional correspondences, including Hermetic26 and Neopagan27 ones, have also been included.
 This is not an exhaustive table.
 Eastern correspondences have been deliberately omitted, as they deserve their own space so they are not overshadowed.
-Comments, criticisms, corrections, questions, and suggestions may be submitted via the Contact page.
+Comments, criticisms, corrections, and suggestions may be submitted via the Contact page.

 |Ancient Greek and Humoral|